-When the polarity is indicated by letters, the letter H shall be used to distinguish the leads or terminals connected to the primary winding and the letter X (also Y and Z, etc., if multiple secondary windings are provided) shall be used to distinguish the leads or terminals connected to the secondary winding.
-In addition, each lead shall be numbered, for example, H_1 , H_2 , X_1 , X_2 .
-If more than three secondary windings are provided they shall be identified as X, Y, Z, and W for four secondary windings; X, Y, Z, W, and V for five secondary windings; X, Y, Z, U, W, and V for six secondary windings, etc. H_1 and X_1 (also Y_1 and Z_1 , etc., if provided) shall be of the same polarity.
+When the polarity is indicated by letters, the letter "H" shall be used to distinguish the leads or terminals connected to the primary winding and the letter "X" (also "Y" and "Z," etc., if multiple secondary windings are provided) shall be used to distinguish the leads or terminals connected to the secondary winding.
+In addition, each lead shall be numbered, for example, H1, H2, X1, and X2.
+If more than three secondary windings are provided, they shall be identified as X, Y, Z, and W for four secondary windings; X, Y, Z, W, and V for five secondary windings; X, Y, Z, U, W, and V for six secondary windings, and so on.
+H1 and X1 (also Y1 and Z1, etc., if provided) shall be of the same polarity.

-When multiple primary windings are provided, the leads or terminals shall be designated by the letter H together with consecutive pairs of numbers (H_1 , H_2 , H_3 , H_4 , etc.).
+When multiple primary windings are provided, the leads or terminals shall be designated by the letter "H" together with consecutive pairs of numbers (H_1 , H_2 , H_3 , H_4 , etc.).
 The odd-numbered leads or terminals shall be of the same polarity.

-When taps or leads are provided on the secondary winding(s), the leads or terminals shall be lettered as required above and numbered X_1, X_2, X_3 , etc., or Y_1, Y_2, Y_3 , etc., with the lowest and highest numbers indicating the full winding and the intermediate numbers indicating the taps in their relative order.
-When X_1 is not in use, the lower number of the two leads in use all be the polarity lead.
+When taps or leads are provided on the secondary winding(s), the leads or terminals shall be lettered as required above and numbered X_1 , X_2 , X_3 , etc., or Y_1 , Y_2 , Y_3 , etc., with the lowest and highest numbers indicating the full winding and the intermediate numbers indicating the taps in their relative order.
+When X_1 is not in use, the lower number of the two leads in use shall be the polarity lead.
+In the case of dual primary ratios that are obtained by secondary taps, the X_3 or Y_3 terminal shall be common to both taps.